Shoes3/exe-shoes/README.md

  where point to it.
 If you want a different icon for the installer - app_installer_ico:

  Gem are fun.
-You can include Shoes built in gems like sqlite and nokogiri as shown above and you can include gems you have installed in the Shoes that is running the script like ffi and rubyserial in the example.
+You can include Shoes built in gems like sqlite and nokogiri as shown above and you can include gems you have installed in the Shoes that is running the script.
  If you can't install the Gems in Shoes, then you can't include them.
- We don't automatically include dependent gems.
-You'll have to do that yourself with proper entries in your yaml file as I've shown above, 'rubyserial' requires 'ffi'
+ We don't automatically include dependent gems and libraries.
+You'll have to do that yourself with proper entries in your yaml file.

 ### app_name, app_version: